spjhon/Doc-Knowledge/knowledge/web/Notes CSS/03-CSS-tips.md

 Your CSS needs to be minimal, elegant, and vanilla with the help of SASS so you can nest things sensibly.
 That's kind-of coming to CSS, but it's not a complete solution and probably best ignored.

 CSS is easy to think you know it, difficult to realize you don't know shit, and very hard to master.
 And when you do, you know you know better than those who think they know it, but you also know there's so much you don't know.

+***

+## CSS Tips

+- "Two-dimensionally" means grid modules allow simultaneous laying out of box models in rows and columns.
+- Use Flexbox if you only need to resize and reposition elements one-dimensionally.